-On February 17, 1972, the 15,007,034th Volkswagen Beetle comes off the assembly line, breaking a world car production record held for more than four decades by the Ford Motor Company’s iconic Model T, which was in production from 1908 and 1927.
+On February 17, 1972, the 15,007,034th Volkswagen Beetle comes off the assembly line, breaking a world car production record held for more than four decades by the Ford Motor Company’s iconic Model T, which was in production from 1908 to 1927.

 The history of the VW Beetle dates back to 1930s Germany.
 In 1933, Adolf Hitler became chancellor of Germany and announced he wanted to build new roads and affordable cars for the German people.
 At that time, Austrian-born engineer Ferdinand Porsche (1875-1951) was already working on creating a small car for the masses.
 Hitler and Porsche later met and the engineer was charged with designing the inexpensive, mass-produced Volkswagen, or “people’s car.”
 Hitler’s plan was that people could buy the cars by making regular payments into a savings stamp program.
 In 1938, work began on the Volkswagen factory, located in present-day Wolfsburg, Germany; however, full-scale vehicle production didn’t begin until after World War II.